-Students do not have an expectation of privacy on school property or in any items they bring onto school property or in their lockers.
+Students do not have an expectation of privacy on school property or in any items they bring onto school property.
 School administrators and/or their designated representatives have the authority to conduct a search of students and their possessions.
 Lockers, desks, personal effects (e.g., purse, book bag, etc.) and vehicles when on school property, or at any school function or activity, may be searched at any time and illegal items or contraband seized.